The production of

 new Plymouth Fury.
 The LAPD 'Matador' patrol cars were

-vanished from the streets of Los Angeles.
+discontinued and vanished from the streets of Los Angeles.
 The Plymouth

 Fury was the first patrol car to have power